 Always buy a Rav Kav

 Your trips on the light rail, bus or intercity trains can be paid using the Rav Kav, Israel’s public transportation pass.
-This card enables the user to preload a balance to be used for trip fares on all public transportation (except for shared minivans or taxicabs).
-The cost of a Rav Kav card is 5 NIS, available at Ben Gurion Airport, central train stations, all light rail stations in Jerusalem, or directly from any bus driver.
+This card enables the user to preload a balance to be used for trip fares on all public transportation (except for shared minivans or taxicabs). available at Ben Gurion Airport, central train stations, all light rail stations in Jerusalem, or directly from any bus driver.
 Download the Rav Kav application (search for ‘Rav Kav’ in Apple’s Appstore or Android’s App store), to add to the card balance via your mobile phone any time you want.

 Note that any use of the Rav Kav is valid for 90 minutes, so that if the trip includes transferring between buses or a light rail trip in Jerusalem there is no need to pay separately for each ride, provided that the passenger transfers within 90 minutes.